jsdoc2md/dmd/test/md/lodash.md

 <a name="_.bindKey"></a>
 ###_.bindKey(object, key, [...args]) ⇒ <code>function</code>
-Creates a function that invokes the method at `object[key]` and prepends any additional `bindKey` arguments to those provided to the bound function.
+Creates a function that invokes the method at `object[key]` and prepends any additional `_.bindKey` arguments to those provided to the bound function.

 This method differs from `_.bind` by allowing bound functions to reference methods that may be redefined or don't yet exist.
 See [Peter Michaux's article](http://michaux.ca/articles/lazy-function-definition-pattern) for more details.

+The `_.bindKey.placeholder` value, which defaults to `_` in monolithic builds, may be used as a placeholder for partially applied arguments.

 | Param | Type | Description |
 | ----- | ---- | ----------- |